 Take Advantage of Your Vertical Space

 One handy dorm room organization hack is utilizing vertical storage!
-Items like over-the-door shoe racks, over-the-door towel racks, or hanging baskets are perfect for storing everything from accessories to cleaning supplies.
-Hanging wire shower caddies with command hooks is also an inexpensive way to store pens, notebooks, stationary, and other items next to your desk.
+Since you’re living in a small space, items like over-the-door shoe racks, over-the-door towel racks, or hanging baskets are perfect for storing everything from accessories to cleaning supplies.
+Hanging wire shower caddies with command hooks is also an inexpensive way to store pens, notebooks, stationery, and other items next to your desk.

 Designate a Kitchen Area